NVIDIA/NeMo-Skills/docs/tutorials/posts/nemotron-nano-v2-evals.md

 - temperature to 0.6
 - top-p to 0.95
-- system_message to empty i.e. ''
+- system_message to '/think'
 - maximum number of generated tokens to 32768

+We evaluate all benchmarks in the reasoning on mode, except for RULER, which is evaluated in the reasoning off mode via setting:

+- temperature to 0.0
+- top-p to 1.0
+- system message to '/no_think'

-Importantly, the NVIDIA-Nemotron-Nano-9B-v2 model uses
+Importantly, the NVIDIA-Nemotron-Nano-9B-v2 is a hybrid model which uses mamba layers along with transformer layers.
+To run the model without quality degradation, the vllm server needs to be run with the option `--mamba_ssm_cache_dtype float32`.
+With NeMo-Skills, we can accomplish this by setting `--server_args="--mamba_ssm_cache_dtype float32 "` when performing generations.

 #### Command for Math, Code, and Science Reasoning Eval (Reasoning on)

-The following command evaluates the model on GPQA, MMLU-Pro, Scicode, MATH-500, AIME24, and AIME25 across 16 different runs for all benchmarks.
+The following command evaluates the model on MMLU-Pro, Scicode, MATH-500, AIME24, and AIME25 across 16 different runs for all benchmarks.
 We have highlighted the inference settings recommended above in the following command:

 ```bash hl_lines="8-12"